dirkpetersen/dptests/llm/lmql-serve/README.md

 ```

-then you check the job output file to see which node and port the server is listening on:
+then you run the job and check the job output file to see which node and port the server is listening on:

 ```
+sbatch lmql-server.sub
 tail lmqlsvr-1234567.out

 [Serving LMTP endpoint on ws://cnode-11-16:19000/]